India's Shri Nivetha, Esha, Ruchita win gold in women's 10m air pistol team event | Sports-Games

 - Egypt

-The Indian trio of Shri Nivetha, Esha Singh and Ruchita Vinerkar combined to win the gold medal in the women's 10m air pistol team event of the ISSF World Cup here on Wednesday.
+The Indian trio of Shri Nivetha, Esha Singh, and Ruchita Vinerkar combined to win the gold medal in the women's 10m air pistol team event of the ISSF World Cup here.

-The Indians shot 16 in the gold medal contest to finish on the podium for the country's third medal, and second gold, in the year's first World Cup.
-India led the standings with three medals -- two gold and a silver.
-Germany's Andrea Katharina Heckner, Sandra Reitz and Carina Wimmer settled for the silver medal after managing 6 in the fight for the top prize.
+The Indians shot 16 in the gold medal contest to finish on the podium for the country's third medal, and second gold, in the year's first World Cup on Wednesday night.
+India leads the standings with three medals -- two gold and silver.
+Germany's Andrea Katharina Heckner, Sandra Reitz, and Carina Wimmer settled for the silver medal after managing 6 in the fight for the top prize.
 The three Indian women had topped the qualification stage 2 with a total score of 574 on their way to the gold medal match.

-In the Qualification Stage 2, the Indians totalled 581, ahead of their Italian counterparts (577).
+In Qualification Stage 2, the Indians totaled 581, ahead of their Italian counterparts (577).

 In the first qualification, the Indians aggregated 765.